shoumaw/compound-components-workshop/src/routes/example-1/Readme.md

 - Modular and flexible: This allows options to be directly written inside the Select, making it easy to control how each one looks.
 - Encapsulated: The structure for each option is consolidated, making it more intuitive to manage without passing data as props.
-- No value sync issues: Unlike in Tabs, you don’t need to manage value syncing across multiple components.
 - Clear structure: Easy to see which options are part of the Select just by looking at the JSX structure.
 - Potentially verbose: This approach could get long-winded if there are many options, but it provides the most control over rendering.